BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 As previously said p_loo can be loosely interpreted as the estimated effective number of parameters in a model.
-Nevertheless, for models with large values of $\hat \kappa$ we can obtain some additional additional information.
-If $\hat \kappa > 0.7$ then comparing p_loo to the number of parameters $p$ can provides us with some additional information {cite:p}`loo_glossary`:
+Nevertheless, for models with large values of $\hat \kappa$ we can obtain some additional information.
+If $\hat \kappa > 0.7$ then comparing p_loo to the number of parameters $p$ can provide us with some additional information {cite:p}`loo_glossary`:

 -   If $p\_loo << p$, then the model is likely to be misspecified.
 You